 - 1. Bids.
 The District shall award the contract to the lowest responsive bid provided that, whenever there is a reason to believe that the lowest bid is not in the best interest of the District, the bid that is determined to be the lowest responsive and responsible bid may be selected or all bids may be rejected and the Superintendent may call for new bids.
 If the bid is not awarded to the lowest price bidder, the District must document the specific factors which justified the selection of the successful vendor. - 2.
 Proposals.
 The District shall award the contract to the highest scoring responsive proposal provided that, whenever there is a reason to believe that the response with the highest score is not in the best interest of the District, the proposal that is determined to be the highest responsive and responsible proposal may be selected or all proposals may be rejected and the Superintendent may call for new proposals.
 If the contract is not awarded to the highest scoring proposal, the District must document the specific factors which justified the selection of the successful vendor. - J No Responsive Bids/Proposals.
-If the District does not receive any responsive bids/proposals in response to its IFB/RFP, the Superintendent is authorized to obtain the item through direct negotiations with a vendor or to rebid the item.

-- K. Return of Bid Guarantees; Performance Bond.
-After an award has been made or all bids/proposals have been rejected, the Superintendent shall return the bid guarantees to the unsuccessful respondents and require the successful respondent to replace their bid guarantee with a payment and performance bond pursuant to RCW 39.08.010 in the full amount of the contract issued by a surety company.
-The District shall retain the bond for thirty (30) days after the date of final acceptance, or until receipt of all necessary releases from the Department of Revenue, the Employment Security Department, and the Department of Labor and Industries and settlement of any liens filed under chapter 60.28 RCW, whichever is later. - L Negotiating a Contract.
+If the District does not receive any responsive bids/proposals in response to its IFB/RFP, the Superintendent is authorized to obtain the item through direct negotiations with a vendor or to rebid the item. - K. Return of Bid Guarantees; Performance Bond.
+After an award has been made or all bids/proposals have been rejected, the Superintendent shall return the bid guarantees to the unsuccessful respondents and require the successful respondent to replace their bid guarantee with a performance bond in the full amount of the contract. - L Negotiating a Contract.
 The District shall negotiate a written contract for the goods or services with the winning respondent.
 When a satisfactory contract has been negotiated, the contractor shall provide a performance bond in the contract amount and the District shall release the contractor's bid guarantee. - M. Failure to Contract.
 If a satisfactory contract cannot be negotiated within ten (10) days of the announcement of the award, the District will terminate the negotiations with the successful respondent, return the respondent's bid guarantee, and attempt to negotiate a contract with the next most qualified respondent.
-The process shall continue through the responsive respondents until a contract is negotiated or the search for a contract is terminated. - 5.3.
+The process shall continue through the responsive respondents until a contract is negotiated or the search for a contract is terminated.

+5.3.
 Exemptions From Public Bidding Process.
 State law provides exemptions in certain circumstances from public bidding requirements.
-These exemptions include, but are not limited to: - A. Purchases made pursuant to RCW 39.04.270 (electronic data processing and telecommunications by competitive negotiation); - B. Purchases made pursuant to RCW 39.04.280 (sole source suppliers, public works during emergencies, purchase of insurance or bonds, purchases involving special facilities or market conditions); - C. Purchases made pursuant to RCW 39.30.045 (purchases at auctions); - D. Purchases made from or through Federal, State or local governments per RCW 39.32.070-090; - E Purchases made pursuant to RCW 39.33.010 of surplus property from a governmental entity; and
+These exemptions include, but are not limited to:

+- A. Purchases made pursuant to RCW 39.04.270 (electronic data processing and telecommunications by competitive negotiation); - B. Purchases made pursuant to RCW 39.04.280 (sole source suppliers, public works during emergencies, purchase of insurance or bonds, purchases involving special facilities or market conditions); and - C. Purchases made pursuant to RCW 39.30.045 (purchases at auctions). - D. Purchases made from or through Federal, State or local government per RCW 39.32.070-090. - E Purchases made pursuant to RCW 39.33.010 of surplus property from a governmental entity. - F. Purchases made pursuant to RCW 39.34.030 under an interlocal agreement that the District has entered into with another public agency or the Office of State Procurement.
+The competitive bidding process of the other agency may be used for the purchase(s) if they are consistent with the District's public bidding process.